HyperviewHQ/hyperview_docs/documentation/user-guide/layout-management/topics/rack-layouts.md

 ### Adding Assets

-Adding Zero U and Unplaced assets to racks can be performed using two different methods.
+Adding Zero U and Unplaced assets to racks can be performed using two different methods:

 1. Drag the asset from the hierarchy tree onto the rack in the hierarchy tree.
-2. Navigate to the asset's Information > Properties page and edit the Location property to set the rack.
+2. Navigate to the asset's Information > Properties page and edit the Location property to set the desired rack.

 :::{note}
 Zero U assets will require a Rack Side and Rack Position value.